Volume 68, Issue 3

 Read more on the new health company here.

-During National Healthcare Week in May, Jennifer Cook, radiation therapist, was named GHS Employee of the Year and presented with the Larry M. Greer Stellar Service Award.
-Each year, GHS honors the employee who has best demonstrated outstanding service over the past 12 months.
+During National Healthcare Week in May, Jennifer Cook, radiation therapist, was named Prisma Health Employee of the Year and presented with the Larry M. Greer Stellar Service Award.
+Each year, Prisma Health honors the employee who has best demonstrated outstanding service over the past 12 months.

 According to her manager, “Jenn is an integral part of the team.
 She is a leading example of improving the patient experience.
 She brings laughter to a sad situation, comfort during troubled times and an empathetic nature to bring peace to the patients facing one of the scariest words in the English dictionary.”